 Cloudways Look and Feel

 As I noted in the ServerPilot Review, ServerPilot mimics the looks of DigitalOcean.
-But the first big deference I noticed about Cloudways is its uniqueness in how things are laid-out.
+One of the big difference which I noticed about Cloudways is its uniqueness in how things are laid-out.
 Cloudways offers user-friendly interface that does not hold any similarities with DigitalOcean whatsoever.